 Dislikes –Slugs and other slimy creatures!
 Any form of mess and people who are unkind or rude!

 Lucy Owens is our Deputy Head, Inclusion Co-ordinator and Leader of Teaching and Learning.
-She has been a Teacher in West Sussex for sixteen years and she has worked in an International School in Antigua.
-She has worked at East Preston Infant School for two years and is an elected Teacher Governor.
-She enjoys working with children in 'The Hive'.
+She is a very experienced Teacher who has previously worked in an International School in Antigua.
+She is an elected Teacher Governor.
 She is very friendly and is always happy.

 Likes – Butterflies, owls and sewing.

 Dislikes – Being tickled, snakes and brussel sprouts.

 Sue Mansfield became a co-opted Governor in 2016.
-She worked as a Children's Centre Manager for a number of years and in a Children's Book Shop in Somerset before moving to East Preston two years ago.
-She has four grandsons.
+She worked as a Children's Centre Manager for a number of years and in a Children's Book Shop in Somerset before moving to East Preston.
+She has four grandsons and a grand-daughter.

 Likes - Animals, photography and spending time with family and friends.